uaraven/omg/readme.md

 ```

+JSON support is deprecated and will be removed in next versions.
+Use OMQL or DSL to write matchers.

 ### Query language support

 SQL-like language for defining conditions is recommended for practical use.
 OMQL (Object mapping query language) supports all operations that DSL supports, and does it in type-safe manner.